jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/adding-hosts-using-the-host-add-command.rst

 #.
 Verify that the host has been added successfully.

-    Use the :command:`fm alarm-list` command to check if any alarms (major or critical) events have occured.
+    Use the :command:`fm alarm-list` command to check if any alarms (major or critical) events have occurred.
 You can also type :command:`fm event-list` to see a log of events.
 For more information on alarms, see :ref:`Fault Management Overview <fault-management-overview>`.